fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

-### Course channel in Discord and Telegram
+### Course channel in Discord

-You can discuss the course and related topics in our dedicated group on Discord <https://study.cs.helsinki.fi/discord/join/fullstack> and on Telegram: <https://t.me/fullstackcourse>.
+You can discuss the course and related topics in our dedicated group on Discord <https://study.cs.helsinki.fi/discord/join/fullstack>.
 Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
 Note that Discord's *chat channel is not suitable for course-related discussions*.
 Please join the conversation!

-### How to get help in Discord/Telegram
+### How to get help in Discord

-When you ask for help for a problem in the Discord/Telegram group your question should be as informative and precise as possible.
+When you ask for help for a problem in the Discord group your question should be as informative and precise as possible.
 If your question looks like this

 > *Adding a new person does not work, could you help me with that?*